 Famous for its white sandy beaches and turquoise blue waters, Koh Lipe is one of the gems of the Andaman sea located in the border between Thailand and Malaysia.
 Travellers can enjoy activities such as diving, snorkeling, kayaking, sailing or simply sunbathing on any of its four main beaches, featuring clear, calm and shallow waters.

-Koh Lipe is accessible by ferry from Rassada Pier in Phuket in over 5 hours and from Hat Yao Pier in Trang in 2 hours 15 minutes.
+Koh Lipe is accessible by ferry from Pak Bara Pier in Satun in 1 hour 30 minutes, from Hat Yao Pier in Trang in 2 hours 15 minutes, and from Rassada Pier in Phuket in over 5 hours.

 How to book ferry tickets in Thailand